Lost and pound shops

 As the poor guy in my photo would surely appreciate, it’s just a matter of perception.

-Posted on January 7, 2013, in Crystal Palace, Housekeeping, Nonsense, Nostalgia and tagged 99p or less, blockbuster, poundmart, poundstretcher, upper norwood, virtual norwood, westow hill, westow street, woolworths.
+Posted on January 7, 2013, in Crystal Palace, Housekeeping, Nostalgia and tagged 99p or less, blockbuster, poundmart, poundstretcher, upper norwood, virtual norwood, westow hill, westow street, woolworths.
 Bookmark the permalink.
 5 Comments.